 Traceability Concept Applied to Direct Inter-Calibration

 For GSICS products derived by direct inter-comparison of a monitored instrument to a single reference instrument, the traceability chain is established by constructing an uncertainty budget.
-For example, [Hewison, 2013] considers all processes contributing to the uncertainty on the comparisons and propagates these through a model of the comparison, following the CIPM Guide to the Expression of Uncertainty in Measurement [GUM, 2008].
+For example, [Hewison, 2013] considers all processes contributing to the uncertainty on the comparisons and propagates these through a model of the comparison in a Type-B uncertainty analysis, following the CIPM Guide to the Expression of Uncertainty in Measurement [GUM, 2008].
 The GSICS GEO-LEO IR inter-calibration algorithm includes provision of the estimated random uncertainty for each correction by propagating noise and scene variability through the weighted regression used to generate them.
 These estimates can be validated using a Type-A analysis of their time series.

 However, it is often desirable to use multiple reference instruments - for example, to provide greater robustness, to improve diurnal coverage by using platforms with different equator crossing times, and to extend the period over which inter-calibration is possible beyond the lifetime of a single reference instrument.
 This allows us to ensure the full range of the monitored instrument’s operating conditions are covered.
 In these cases, it is still possible to establish a traceability chain by selecting one reference instrument as an Anchor Reference.
 Results derived from other references are then adjusted to be consistent with those from the anchor by constructing a series of double differences between them and using these to define delta corrections, which are applied to each time series before they are combined.
 Uncertainties provided with each component correction and its delta correction are used as a weighting in the composite product, which is referred to as a Prime GSICS Correction [EUMETSAT, 2016].